DOH-JDJ0303/bigbacter-nf/README.md

 Download your species specific PopPUNK databases from [here](https://www.bacpop.org/poppunk/) or create one followig the PopPUNK [manual](https://poppunk.readthedocs.io/en/latest/index.html).

 ### Step 2.
 Prepare a samplesheet containing the database information
-Each PopPUNK database can be supplied as gzip or bzip compressed tar files or as the uncompressed directory.
-Databases will be reformatted and saved to taxa-specific directories within the supplied BigBacter database path (e.g., `$PWD/db/Acinetobacter_baumannii/pp_db/0000000000.tar.gz`).
+PopPUNK databases are added to your BigBacter database using a samplesheet containing the species name and the path to the PopPUNK database (see below).
+This only has to be peformed once for each species!
+The database can be supplied as gzip or bzip compressed tar files or as the uncompressed directory.
+The PopPUNK database will be reformatted and saved to a taxa-specific directory within your BigBacter database (e.g., `$PWD/db/Acinetobacter_baumannii/pp_db/0000000000.tar.gz`).
+An example of this samplesheet using bzip, gzip, and uncompressed PopPUNK databases is shown below.

 `pp_db_list.csv`:
 ```csv